cissagatto/Generate-Partitions-Kohonen/README.md

 ## Results
+The results are store in the folder _RESULTS_.
 The results stored in the folder _OUTPUT_ it will be used in the next phase: Best-Partition-Silhoute or Best-Partition-MacroF1.
 The result for a dataset must be put in the folder _PARTITIONS_ in the code https://github.com/cissagatto/Best-Partition-Silhouete.

 <img src="https://github.com/cissagatto/Generate-Partitions-Kohonen/blob/main/results_structure_gpk.png" width="300">